wangq423/Experience-Stduy/README.md

 # Experience-Stduy
 This repository not only includes my experience in development but also some reading notes.

-Now I am very interested in the following areas:
+Now I am very interested in the following areas: C\C++、Java、Shell Script、Drives、Android、Linux(Ubuntu)、Design Patterns、Code Refactoring、Agile Development.

-·C\C++
-·Java
-·Shell Script
-·Drives
-·Android
-·Linux(Ubuntu)
-·Design Patterns
-·Code Refactoring
-·Agile Development
-Welcome to communicate and guide.
+Welcome your guidance and communication